Call for a free consultation

 Common Causes of Payment Disputes

 Payment problems in construction projects rarely arise from a single issue.
 More often, they stem from a combination of unclear agreements, shifting project conditions, or communication failures.
-In West Palm Beach, where construction involves multiple parties, from owners and contractors to subcontractors and suppliers, any disruption at the top can quickly ripple through the entire project chain.
+In West Palm Beach, where construction involves multiple parties, from owners and contractors to subcontractors and suppliers, any disruption at the top can quickly ripple through the entire project chain — especially when contract negotiation and payment terms are not clearly defined.
+Some of the most common causes of payment disputes in Florida include:

 • Unclear contract terms: Missing or vague language about payment schedules, retainage, or milestones can lead to confusion and disagreement.